colyk/Find-me/README.md

 # get-location
-Get location by using wifi BSSID and open base
+this script able to show your location on the map by using wifi BSSID and open base.